 The Fujitsu white paper goes on to highlight that the primary demand for consumers isn’t for innovation, but for certainty that legacy systems will perform to their expectations.
 Stores that invest in bright new ideas while leaving existing services unfinished or running poorly are likely to draw the ire of their customers.

-Listen to your customers and future your shop floor
+Listen to your customers and futureproof your shop floor

 Listening to your customers is key!
 Helping retailers to change their mind-sets and adapt to customer needs is not just a requirement anymore, it’s a necessity.
 I for one found it insightful to listen to how brands such as B&Q amongst others are adopting technologies.
 It was also fascinating to find out how retailers go about selecting providers and how they can transform their shop floors into in-store experiential hubs in line with their respective business model focuses on customer experience, operational efficiency and cost effectiveness.

 Qudini collaborates with retailers and brands to transform the customer journey for retailers and brands alike using its innovative technology.
-It has enabled brands to reduce operational costs and increase conversions using its virtual queue management, appointment and event booking, click and collect and request assistance solutions.
+It has enabled brands to reduce operational costs and increase conversions using its virtual queue management software, appointment booking system, retail event management software and click and collect check-in system software.

 Over the course of the show, our team had the pleasure of speaking to an array of stakeholders across the retail spectrum and got to learn more about what solutions they are looking for in trying to optimise their business operations and change the shop floor.
 We certainly noticed the lines blurring between the physical and virtual!